MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/poland/gs-e-invoicing-pol-get-started.md

 ## Configure the import channel name

 1. In the **Electronic reporting** workspace, on the **Reporting configurations** tile, select the **Customer invoice context model** configuration.
-1. Select **Create configuration**, and then, in the dropdown dialog box, select **Derive from Name: Customer invoice context model, Microsoft** to create a derived configuration.
+1. <a id="Context">Select **Create configuration**, and then, in the dropdown dialog box, select **Derive from Name: Customer invoice context model, Microsoft** to create a derived configuration.
 1. Open the derived configuration for editing in the designer, and then select **Map model to datasource**.
 1. Open the **DataChannel** definition for editing in the designer.
 1. In the **Data sources** tree, expand the **$Context\_Channel** container.